cmg-york/istardt/README.md

-# istar-unmarshal
+# dtx2X: an iStarDT-X deserializer

-A Java-based system for deserializing iStar-DT-X XML models into a structured object model.
+`dtx2X` is a Java-based system for deserializing iStar-DT-X XML models into a structured object model, called a common object model, and then into third-party formal specifications as per specified plug-ins.

+Currently a translator to DT-Golog, `dtx2dtg`, is included.

 ## Table of Contents
 - [Features](#features)